learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 ## Summary

-In this section we learned how to use concatenation to join together multiple DataFrames in Pandas.
+In this section, we learned how to use concatenation to join together multiple DataFrames in Pandas.